 The centrally located Danube Canal offers a range of things to do in Vienna with kids during warm weather.
 Choose from pedestrian walkways, outdoor restaurants, boat tours and outdoor pools.

 The Badeschiff, a floating pool, allows you to swim on but not in the Danube.
-During summer months, this pool welcomes children and adults during the daytime and serves as a bar in the evening.
+During the summer, this pool welcomes children and adults during the daytime and serves as a bar in the evening.

 Visit a Palace

-A luxury family travel guide to Vienna wouldn’t be complete with a visit to a palace and in Vienna there are plenty.
+A luxury family travel guide to Vienna wouldn’t be complete without a visit to a palace, and in Vienna, there are plenty.

 The Belvedere is two Baroque palaces connected by expansive 17th-century gardens, and the gardens are just one reason to visit the Belvedere.
-It was interesting to learn that Belvedere comes from ‘bel’ meaning beautiful and ‘vedere’ meaning to see; this makes perfect sense give the impressive views of the city from the Belvedere Palace.
+It was interesting to learn that Belvedere comes from ‘bel’ meaning beautiful, and ‘vedere’ meaning to see; this makes perfect sense given the impressive views of the city from the Belvedere Palace.

-A gigantic Incredible Hulk statute welcomed us into the main lobby of the Upper Belvedere setting the stage for a fun-filled experience.
-I was expecting a more serious atmosphere at the home of the world’s largest collection of Austrian art and loved discovering these playful touches throughout the museum.
+A gigantic Incredible Hulk statute welcomed us into the main lobby of the Upper Belvedere, setting the stage for a fun-filled experience.
+I was expecting a more serious atmosphere at the home of the world’s most extensive collection of Austrian art and loved discovering these playful touches throughout the museum.

-The Upper Belvedere is also home to the world’s largest collection of works by Gustav Klimt, including his well-known piece The Kiss.
+The Upper Belvedere is also home to the world’s most extensive collection of works by Gustav Klimt, including his well-known piece, The Kiss.

 While The Kiss and other Klimt works may be considered suggestive, many of his pieces appeal to children.
 Our kids enjoyed the playful landscapes of Sunflower, Avenue in the Park of Schloss Kammer and Poppy Field.

-The Lower Belvedere contains seasonal exhibitions so be sure to check the current schedule online.
+The Lower Belvedere contains seasonal exhibitions, so check the current schedule.

-For a more grown-up experience, tour the many rooms inside the Schönbrunn Palace and imagine life as a royal.
+For a more grown-up experience, plan to explore the Schönbrunn Palace and imagine life as a royal.

-After all of the sight-seeing, sit down and enjoy a yummy treat while you learn how to make Viennese apple strudel at the Strudelshow in Schönbrunn Palace’s Café Residenz.
+After all the sightseeing, sit down and enjoy a yummy treat while you learn how to make Viennese apple strudel at the Strudelshow in Schönbrunn Palace’s Café Residenz.

 Hang with the Animals at Tiergarten Schönbrunn

-The children loved every minute, and a visit to the Schönbrunn Zoo is undoubtedly one of the best things to do in Vienna with kids.
+We enjoyed every minute, and visiting the Schönbrunn Zoo is undoubtedly one of the best things to do in Vienna with kids.

 Wander the Ringstrasse

-The 5.3 kilometer Ringstrasse boulevard, celebrating a 150 year anniversary this year, is home to numerous historic buildings.
+The 5.3-kilometre Ringstrasse boulevard recently celebrated a 150th anniversary!
+This gorgeous leafy boulevard is home to numerous historic buildings, cafes, and boutiques.
 Walk or cycle along the majestic thoroughfare, lined with approximately 2400 trees, and visit sites including the Vienna State Opera, Museum of Fine Arts and luxury hotels, such as the Hotel Imperial.